 Due to their diminutive size and lightweight shells, Horsefield tortoises are lightweight.
 A mature Horsefield tortoise weighs an average of 500 grams to 1.1 pounds.

 Red-footed tortoises are a South American species, commonly found in Brazil, Guyana, French Guiana, Suriname, Venezuela, and northern Argentina.

 Red-footed tortoises are about 1 ½ to 2 inches long when they hatch.

 They reach their full adult size in 5-10 years at 10-18 inches.
 A mature red-footed tortoise weighs roughly 24 pounds, so it’s a medium-sized tortoise.

-The leopard tortoise is a fast-growing species starting at 1-2 inches long upon hatching.
-It’ll reach a near-adult size in under a year, provided that it receives proper care and enjoys a healthy lifestyle.
+Leopard tortoises are the fast-growing species starting at 1-2 inches long upon hatching.
+They’ll reach a near-adult size in under a year, provided they receive proper care and enjoy a healthy lifestyle.

-The rapid growth of a leopard tortoise is one of its main selling points because some owners are deterred by the many years it takes other species to reach their full size.
+The rapid growth of leopard tortoises is one of its main selling points because some owners are deterred by the many years it takes other species to reach their full size.

-The adult size of an individual leopard tortoise may vary depending on the locale it hails from.
-The standard for leopard tortoises is 10-18 inches, although those from Ethiopia and Somalia can reach 30 inches in adulthood.
+The adult size of an individual leopard tortoise may vary depending on its locale.
+The standard for leopard tortoises is 10-18 inches, although those from Ethiopia and Somalia can reach 30 inches.